rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 {% include method-doc file="setoutputto-outputto" %}
 ### SetResourcePath

-Set the resource path for the Toolkit instance.
+Set the resource path for the Toolkit instance and any extra fonts.

 This method needs to be called if the constructor had initFont=false or if the resource path needs to be changed.